Multiple-trait Adaptive Fisher's Method for Genome-wide Association Studies: Results

+It was known that the SAGE dataset had no SNP achieving $5 \times 10^{-8}$ significance level.
+Instead, we set the significance level to $5 \times 10^{-6}$ and \citet{yang2016efficient} used the same level when they analyzed the SAGE dataset.
 At the significance level $5 \times 10^{-6}$, we identified 11 significant SNPs belonging to six genes as shown in Table \ref{tab:sage_SNP}.
-Most of these genes are related to the biological functions of nerve and brain, which is plausible considering the fact that addictions are considered to be related to mental health.
-Among these genes, EVI5 is a risk gene of multiple sclerosis, a disease which causes damage to the nervous system \citep{hoppenbrouwers2008evi5}.
-Gouveia et al. \citep{gouveia2019genetics} finds that ZNF385D is associated with cognitive function, and it is also reported to be associated with language impairment in previous literature.
+Most of these genes are related to the biological functions of nerve and brain, because addictions are considered to be related to mental health.
+Among these genes, EVI5 is a risk gene of multiple sclerosis (MS), a disease which causes damage to the nervous system \citep{hoppenbrouwers2008evi5, beecham2013analysis}. \citet{gouveia2019genetics} found that ZNF385D is associated with cognitive function, and it was also reported to be associated with language impairment in previous literature \citep{gialluisi2019genome}.
 TPK1 produces thiamine pyrophosphate and its mutation can cause neurological disorder \citep{banka2014expanding}.
-According to GWAS catlog \citep{buniello2019nhgri}, LINC02008, MIR4495 and CNTN1 are all linked to Alzheimer's disease, and CNTN1 is reported to be associated with Parkinson's disease and schizophrenia.
+According to \citet{davies2018study}, TPK1 is also associated with reaction time.
+Alzheimer's disease (AD) is associated with LINC02008 which affects the age at onset and MIR4495 which affects memory performance.
+At last, CNTN1 is associated with AD, Parkinson’s disease (PD), and schizophrenia (SCZ) \citep{vacic2014genome,beecham2014genome,richards2020relationship}.